progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	$ cat test.txt
 	version 2

-But remembering the SHA-1 key for each version of your file isn’t practical; plus, you aren’t storing the filename in your system—just the content.
+But remembering the SHA-1 key for each version of your file isn’t practical; plus, you aren’t storing the filename in your system — just the content.
 This object type is called a blob.
-You can have Git tell you the object type of any object in Git, given its SHA-1 key, with cat-file -t:
+You can have Git tell you the object type of any object in Git, given its SHA-1 key, with `cat-file -t`:

 	$ git cat-file -t 1f7a7a472abf3dd9643fd615f6da379c4acb3e3a
 	blob